Statistical Inference for Generative Model Comparison: Numerical analysis

 We compute the coverage rate and power of our confidence interval over 1000 repeated experiments.
 The results are shown in Figure \ref{fig:simu_coverage_power}.
 Our confidence intervals achieve coverage rates close to the target level.
-For comparison, we estimate $-\KL(\mathbb{P} \| \hat{\mathbb{P}}_1)$ and $-\KL(\mathbb{P} \| \hat{\mathbb{P}}_2)$ \emph{separately} using the $k$ nearest neighbor (kNN) based estimator in \cite{zhao2020minimax}, take their difference, and construct confidence intervals for $-\KL(\mathbb{P} \| \hat{\mathbb{P}}_1) + \KL(\mathbb{P} \| \hat{\mathbb{P}}_2)$ using resampling methods including Subsampling \cite{politis1994large} and Adaptive HulC \cite{kuchibhotla2024hulc}.
+For comparison, we estimate $-\text{KL}(\mathbb{P} \| \hat{\mathbb{P}}_1)$ and $-\text{KL}(\mathbb{P} \| \hat{\mathbb{P}}_2)$ \emph{separately} using the $k$ nearest neighbor (kNN) based estimator in \cite{zhao2020minimax}, take their difference, and construct confidence intervals for $-\text{KL}(\mathbb{P} \| \hat{\mathbb{P}}_1) + \text{KL}(\mathbb{P} \| \hat{\mathbb{P}}_2)$ using resampling methods including Subsampling \citep{politis1994large} and Adaptive HulC \citep{kuchibhotla2024hulc}.
 We also examine the estimation and resampling-based inference of the Wasserstein-2 distance difference, $-W_2^2(\mathbb{P}, \mathbb{P}_1) + W_2^2(\mathbb{P}, \mathbb{P}_2)$, where each Wasserstein-2 distance is estimated using the empirical distributions.
 As illustrated in Figure~\ref{fig:simu_coverage_power}, these methods fail to provide faithful confidence intervals.
-We further investigate why existing estimators fail to provide valid confidence intervals by examining their distributions numerically. \Cref{fig:hist} presents histograms of the estimators alongside the true values of relative KL divergence and relative $W_2$ distance when $\epsilon = 0.05$.
-The results show that these estimators exhibit significant bias, making them unsuitable for reliable inference.
-This empirical observation is consistent with our discussion of the challenges in estimating KL divergence and $W_2$ distance (\Cref{sec:relative.error}).
+More discussion on why existing estimators fail to provide valid confidence intervals can be found in \Cref{app:add_simu}

 In addition, we compare our procedure with other kernel-based methods, where the asymptotic distributions of the estimators are well established.
-Specifically, we consider the kernel Stein discrepancy (KSD \cite{Kanagawa2023KernelSteinLatent}) and maximum mean discrepancy (MMD \cite{Bounliphone2016RelativeSimilarity}).
+Specifically, we consider the kernel Stein discrepancy (KSD) \citep{Kanagawa2023KernelSteinLatent} and maximum mean discrepancy (MMD) \citep{Bounliphone2016RelativeSimilarity}.
 For KSD, we use the estimator in \cite{Kanagawa2023KernelSteinLatent} and use the jackknife method to estimate the variance.
 For MMD, we use the estimator and variance estimator in \cite{Bounliphone2016RelativeSimilarity}.
 We compute the coverage rate and power of the confidence intervals over 1000 repeated experiments.
 As shown in Figure \ref{fig:simu_coverage_power}, the kernel-based methods provide valid confidence intervals, but their powers are lower compared to our methods.